Osceola County families, students, and school staff: Disability Rights Florida wants to hear from you. View our News Room post to learn more

 • It’s Hurricane Season: Are You Prepared? - 2 tag match(es) (50%)

-• Did You Receive an iBudget Reduction? - 1 tag match(es) (25%)
+• Ready to be Ready? - 1 tag match(es) (25%)

-• Hurricane Season Starts June 1st - 1 tag match(es) (25%)
+• Diabetes in School - Provide your Input - 1 tag match(es) (25%)

 Stay informed.
 Get our e-newsletter.

 Want to keep up with the latest news, events and happenings?
-Simply enter your email address, and click “Sign me up!” to receive the Disability Rights Florida email newsletter.
+Click “Sign me up!” and fill out the form that opens in a new tab or window to receive the Disability Rights Florida email newsletter.

-We care about your privacy and trust and will never share or sell your email address.
+We care about your privacy and trust, and will never share or sell your email address.

 • Services